-Sometimes that seems so far out there you can’t even begin to believe it.
+Sometimes that seems so far out there you can't even begin to believe it.
 But it is true, Trust me on this one.
 I used to be that business owner.
-Whenever I hired an artist to help me with something I didn’t do it because they were cheap to hire, it was because I thought they did good work.
-But that didn’t mean was a rich billionaire who wanted to bankroll the dream project.
+Whenever I hired an artist to help me with something I didn't do it because they were cheap to hire, it was because I thought they did excellent work.
+But that didn't mean I was a wealthy billionaire who wanted to bankroll the dream project.

 They have a budget too.
 You have to look at this side of the project as the business only side, compartmentalize it.
 I know, that's terrible, but really that's the best way to look at it.
 That doesn't mean you have to be the one giving up everything.
 Don't hedge your bet.
 Hold to your standards and don't back off.

 You, the creative, have bills to pay and budgets to meet, even if they are only scribbled on the McDonald's bag in your car.
 Guess what, so does the person in front of you.
 You may think spending $10 on Whataburger is splurging while they could feed the entire room and not miss it but a budget is a budget and money is money, that's about all there is to that.
 Don't take it personally.